 Tours and excursions

 Summer Schools / Teaching English / Learning English

 For travel and transport details on specific places

 see the appropriate regional pages.

 Most phone numbers in the UK now follow the format: 01 plus 8 or 9 digits which is easy enough to dial if you are already in the country.
 However if you have to call from outside the UK, first dial the international dialing code, then dial 44, omit the lead zero, then dial the rest of the of the number you are calling.
 For example if the phone number is 01475 650 100 and you are not already in the UK, this is what you dial: international code + 44 1475 650 100.
 A phone number beginning with 07 is probably a mobile phone (cellphone).

 Looking for the exact address of a house or business?
 If you wish to mail/post something to someone in the UK, you can find their postcode via the Royal Mail web site (click on Postcode and address finder).

 Brochures by mail

-Credit cards such as Visa and MasterCard are accepted in major shops and hotels, but not often at small B&Bs.
+Credit cards such as Visa and MasterCard are accepted in major shops and hotels, but not so much at small B&Bs.